 “We don’t talk about race without also talking about how it interacts with things like gender and ethnicity more broadly.”

 Though he says he’s been inspired by much of what he’s learned through the certificate program, Ben says he was particularly moved by coming to understand how social movements and issues overlap.
-“It’s like how people used to think of ethnic studies as just its own thing—only focusing on the experiences of black, Latin or Asian people by themselves,” he said.
+“It’s like how people used to think of ethnic studies as just its own thing—only focusing on the experiences of black, Latinx or Asian people by themselves,” he said.
 His De Anza coursework, he says, was intersectional.
 “We don’t talk about race without also talking about how it interacts with things like gender and ethnicity more broadly.”

-Though Ben already had quite a bit of experience learning about advocacy and organizing through the Berkley summer school, he says the CLP certificate helped him realize that it was possible to pursue any number of careers related to community change.
+Though Ben already had quite a bit of experience learning about advocacy and organizing through the Berkley summer institute, he says the CLP certificate helped him realize that it was possible to pursue any number of careers related to community change.
 As only a second year student, he is still unsure which path he hopes to take when he graduates.
 He sees any number of options in his future, including teaching, pursuing a law degree, or working in public policy.
 “Whatever I do, I’ll be taking the social justice framework I’ve learned with me,” Ben said.
 “If I do something like teach, I’m now going to teach from within this social justice perspective,” he said as an example.
 “It’s this outlook and framework I’ve learned from the certificate that will probably stick with me most.”